Byzantine-Resilient Population Protocols: Related Work

 Computing majority in population model is not directly comparable with classic Byzantine Agreement for a number of reasons.
 First, computing majority is more demanding than agreement on {\em any} input value.
 Second, the presence of independent random scheduler may help population protocols in an uneven battle against various adversaries.
-Third, one of the emphases of population protocols is on their simplicity and efficiency, in particular, short time and local memory, which in some classic settings are not feasible~to~achieve.
+Third, one of the emphases of population protocols is on their simplicity and efficiency, in particular, short time and local memory, which in some classic settings are not feasible~to~achieve. \cbr{As a last remark, we note that the Byzantine node behavior of our model resembles the Byzantine model studied in the cryptography/security literature \cite{Canetti00,Canetti01}.}

 \remove{ Scalable randomized solutions for almost-everywhere Byzantine consensus and leader election were given by King, Saia, Sanwalani and Vee~\cite{KSSV-FOCS06}.
 They showed that there is a network of poly-logarithmically bounded degrees such that if less than $n/3$ nodes are Byzantine, then with constant probability the nodes can agree on a common value in poly-logarithmic time and with $O(n/\log n)$ loss, in such a way that each non-faulty node sends and processes poly-logarithmically many bits in messages.
 That solution of almost-everywhere Byzantine consensus is built on a randomized solution to leader election given in~\cite{KSSV-SODA06}.
 Holtby, Kapron and King~\cite{HKK} gave a tradeoff between the time required to solve an almost everywhere Byzantine consensus by a randomized scalable solution, in which a nonfaulty process can send and receive $\log n$ messages at a round, and the magnitude of loss; the tradeoff is varying with the number~$t$ of faults.
 In particular, they showed that if $t$ is a constant fraction of~$n$ then $\Omega(n^{1/3})$ rounds are required to have no loss by a \emph{scalable} solution.
 This time complexity is in contrast with the fact that Byzantine consensus with no loss can be reached in \emph{constant} expected time for $t<n/3$, as was shown by Feldman and Micali~\cite{FM}.